 As the plan was reviewed, Tel saw two things.
-First the completeness of the research, information, and attention to detail (habits of individual guards: one who left at the first sound of the change signal; another who waited a moment to exchange greetings with his replacement, a friend from his military academy days).
+First the completeness of the research, information, and attention to detail-habits of individual guards: one who left at the first sound of the change signal; another who waited a moment to exchange greetings with his replacement, a friend from his military academy days.
 Second, he saw its complexity.
 There were so many ins and outs, gears that had to mesh, movements to be timed within seconds, that Tel wondered if everything could possibly go right.
-While he was wondering, they were suddenly on their way, each one with a bit of the plan fixed in his mind, no one with too clear a picture of the entire device.
+While he was wondering, they were suddenly already on their way, each one with a bit of the plan fixed firmly in his mind, no one with too clear a picture of the entire device.
 The groups were to split into subgroups of two or three, then reconvene at appointed spots around the castle.
-Tel and Alter found themselves walking through the city with the giant.
-Occasional street lights wheeled their shadows over the pavement.
-'You're from the forest, aren't you?'
+Tel and Alter found themselves walking through the city with the 63 CAPTIVES OF THE FLAME giant.
+Occasional street lights wheeled their shadows over the cracked pavement.
+"You're from the forest, aren't you?"
 Tel finally asked the giant.